 We tend to think about and experience the world around us in a certain way—one that is influenced by our own personal history and cultural heritage.
 Being able to consider the cultural perspective of others during intercultural encounters can help reduce conflict and misunderstandings.
+It’s a critical component of cross-cultural competence.
 The key to taking a cross-cultural perspective is having a framework that can help you begin to appreciate the other person’s point of view.

 Louise Rasmussen and Winston Sieck of Global Cognition studied how people make sense of the thoughts and decisions of others with different cultural backgrounds.
 One cultural perspective study was conducted with Americans who had limited cross-cultural experience, and no specific experience with Afghan culture.
 In the study, these Americans were asked to take the perspectives of Afghan characters in a set of narratives.
 Rasmussen and Sieck then presented the same scenarios to Afghans and compared the answers the two cultural groups gave.

 The researchers found that when culturally inexperienced Americans try to take the perspective of Afghans, they draw the wrong conclusions about what the Afghans are thinking and feeling.
 The comparison revealed that the ideas, beliefs, and values Americans attributed to Afghans were different from those used by Afghans to explain the behavior of other Afghans.
 For example, the Afghans said that the characters in the narrative cared about maintaining their social status and expected mutual benefits in interactions with others.